NkazeAnderson/sgk-commanders-web/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+---

+## Supabase setup

+1. Install the Supabase client:

+   npm install @supabase/supabase-js

+2. Create `.env.local` from `.env.local.example` and set the following variables:

+   NEXT_PUBLIC_SUPABASE_URL=
+   NEXT_PUBLIC_SUPABASE_ANON_KEY=
+   SUPABASE_SERVICE_ROLE_KEY=

+3. The project includes a `lib/supabase.ts` wrapper and an example API route at `app/api/users/route.ts` that uses the server-side service role key to fetch from a `users` table.

+4. To use from the UI, `components/users/UsersTable.tsx` will fetch from `/api/users` if no `initialData` is provided.